U.S. commits to Saudi defence after Houthi attacks on oil heartland | Headlines

 U.S. commits to Saudi defence after Houthi attacks on oil heartland

-The United States said on Monday it is committed to defending Saudi Arabia following drone and missile strikes claimed by Yemen's Iran-aligned Houthi movement, including on a Saudi facility vital to oil exports.
+The United States said on Monday it is committed to defending Saudi Arabia following drone and missile attacks claimed by Yemen's Iran-aligned Houthi movement, including on a Saudi facility vital to oil exports.

 Saudi authorities said there were no casualties or property losses from Sunday's attacks targeting an oil storage yard at Ras Tanura, site of a refinery and the world's biggest offshore oil loading facility, and a residential compound in Dhahran used by state-controlled oil giant Saudi Aramco.
 The attacks, which drove Brent crude prices above $70 a barrel to their highest since January 2020, come at a time of friction in the decades-old alliance between Saudi Arabia and the United States as President Joe Biden puts pressure on Riyadh over its human rights record and the ruinous Yemen war.